dcuencag/42cursus/README.md

-# 42cursus
+## 42cursus
-All my work on 42 Madrid
+All my work on 42 Madrid.